jacobg1/ember-quickGuide/README.md

 Ember is a front-end JavaScript framework (based on the model-view-viewmodel[MVVM]) that provides a large amount of easy to use features for developers such as handlebars and route generation.

+Ember was created with the following ideas in mind:

+* ambitious web design
+* more productivity out of the box
+* stability without stagnation
+* foresight for future web standards

+Ember was created by Yehuda Katz a member of the jQuery, Ruby on Rails and SproutCore core teams.

+In 2011 SproutCore was renamed Ember.js

 An alternative to Ember would be any single page front end framework, ie angular.

 Some examples of Ember in the wild: